Quantum Limits of Exoplanet Detection and Localization: Derivation of the Quantum Fisher Information Matrix

-Here we derive the expression for the QFIM given by Eq. \ref{eqn: QFI Compact}.
-We start from the equation derived in \cite{Prasad:2020} for QFIM of estimating the separation between two unbalanced point sources.
+References \cite{Prasad:2019_3DSource_APS, Prasad:2020_3DSource_IOPScience} provide the general equation of the QFIM for estimating the separation between two unbalanced point sources in 3-dimensional space.
+We invoke this equation for special case where both point sources are located at a resolved object plane, reducing the problem to 2-dimensional space.
 In the case of a real inversion-symmetric pupil function, the QFIM is given by,

-where $\Delta \equiv \braket{\psi_0(\mbf{r}_s)}{\psi_0(\mbf{r}_e)}$ is the projection between the field states generated by the star and the exoplanet.
 We will show that the first and second term in $\bm{\mathcal{K}}$ are associated with the single-source localization QFIM $\bm{\mathcal{K}}_{1}$ and the CFIM contribution of the fundamental mode $\bm{\mathcal{I}}_0$ respectively.
 A deeper geometric interpretation of the QFIM can be found in \cite{Liu:2020} where the authors elucidate how the matrix relates to a metric on the manifold of quantum states parameterized by a general collection of variables $\bm{\theta}$.